The Dow rallies to its best day since 2020 after the Fed rules out larger rate hikes

 The Fed is waging a tough fight against inflation, delivering on Wednesday its biggest rate hike in more than two decades.

-Fears the Fed would be especially aggressive pummeled rocked markets last week, sending shares sharply lower.
+Fears the Fed would be especially aggressive rocked markets last week, sending shares sharply lower.

 "A 75-basis-point increase is not something that the committee is actively considering," Powell told reporters, when asked if the Fed would consider raising rates by three-quarters of a percentage point.